aws-samples/cross-account-private-api-patterns/README.md

 cdk deploy ConsumerApiStack --parameters targetApiUrl=https://<YOUR API ID>.execute-api.<YOUR REGION>.amazonaws.com/prod/widgets --parameters producerAccountId=12345678910
 ```

 Now the API can be tested using the following curl command.
 Note the Authorization header.
-The secret value used for this header can be retrieved from the Secrets Manager Secret "CrossAccountAPIKey" that was created in the consumer account as part of the CDK deployment.
+The secret value used for this header can be retrieved from the Secrets Manager Secret `CrossAccountAPIKey` that was created in the consumer account as part of the CDK deployment.
 This implementation is used for simplicity for development and testing purposes.
 For production use, you should look at using a more secure authorization method such as AWS IAM or JWT authorization.

 ```
 curl https://<YOUR API ID>.execute-api.<YOUR REGION>.amazonaws.com/prod -H "Authorization: <YOUR SECRET API KEY>"